 Figure 5: Simulation test architecture.

-This scenario is represented in Figure 5, which shows the relation between the bundles running in the OSGi Framework and the simulated infrastructure based on Cooja and HIL model.
-The WSN simulation has been implemented using a Cooja cross simulator, which is an emulator of the programming code of the real nodes of a physical sensor network [57].
-The Cooja simulator allows some features such as the transmission and connections to be evaluated using virtual experiments.
-This activity is suitable for the debugging of the whole firmware since it allows possible problems and bottle necks to be identified before the firmware actual release and the hardware deployment.
-Sky motes are used as nodes to reproduce a sensor network in the proposed simulation.
-The Advanced Sky GUI plugin, an extension of Contiki Cooja for the sky motes [58], has been used and modified.
+This scenario is represented in Figure 5, which shows the relationship between the bundles running in the OSGi framework and the simulated infrastructure based on Cooja and the HIL model.
+The WSN simulation was implemented using a Cooja cross simulator, which is an emulator of the programming code of the real nodes of a physical sensor network [57].
+The Cooja simulator allows certain features, such as the transmission and connections, to be evaluated using virtual experiments.
+This activity is suitable for the debugging of the entire firmware since it allows for any possible problems and bottle necks to be identified prior to the release of the firmware and the hardware deployment.
+Sky motes were used as nodes to reproduce a sensor network in the proposed simulation.
+The Advanced Sky GUI plugin, an extension of the Contiki Cooja for sky motes [58], was modified and used.

-This new plugin includes additional features such as the option to save I/O messages into a log file, in addition to the standard functionalities (user button, LEDs pin, serial communication, 8 ADC ports and a virtual joystick).
-This feature is necessary to reproduce the behaviour of the base-station node when it saves a radio-message from nodes to a log file.
-The Cooja simulation workflow also includes the OSGi bundle which reads this log file and sends data to the Cloud computing.
+This new plugin includes additional features such as the option to save I/O messages into a log file in addition to the standard functionalities (user button, LEDs pin, serial communication, eight ADC ports and a virtual joystick).
+This feature is necessary to reproduce the behaviour of the base-station node when it saves a radio-message from the nodes to a log file.
+The Cooja simulation workflow also includes the OSGi bundle, which reads this log file and sends data to the cloud computing system.

-Figure 6 shows the Wireless Sensor Network designed with the Cooja-based simulator.
-This network includes 10 Sky motes as wireless sensor nodes.
-The communication protocol is based on a stable version of CTP, which provides a datagram routing layer used to gather data and the tree routing for the higher level routing [59] and transport protocols [60], [61].
-Each node can be candidate to be a base-station to start the data collection.
-Every analyzed configuration considers 1-node as the reference node of the WSN network where the proposed plugin runs to save on a file the data collected from other nodes.
-The log file content is already formatted following the JSON format; thus, the OSGi bundle can directly send data to Cloud Computing for further analysis.
-Data described above represents the states of a production line.
+Figure 6 shows the WSN designed using the Cooja-based simulator.
+This network includes 10 sky motes as wireless sensor nodes.
+The communication protocol is based on a stable version of CTP, which provides a datagram routing layer used to gather data and the tree routing for the higher level routing [59] and the transport protocols [60], [61].
+Each node can be a candidate for the base station that initiates the data collection.
+Every analysed configuration considers 1-node as the reference node of the WSN network, where the proposed plugin is run to save the data collected from other nodes on a file.
+The log file content is already formatted following the JSON format; thus, the OSGi bundle can directly send data to the CC module for further analysis.
+The data described above represents the states of a production line.

 Pilot Case and Preliminary Results